-53 Sam's Club stores are closing their doors
+63 Sam's Club stores are closing their doors

 When asked about the workers who will lose their jobs as a result of the Sam's Club closures, however, Mnuchin responded: "Different companies will do different things.
 Some companies will invest capital, some companies will return money to workers.
 Lots of things are going on in the economy, and we appreciate what Walmart is doing.

---CNNMoney's Chris Isidore, Kathryn Vasel and David Goldman contributed to this report.
+--CNNMoney's Chris Isidore, Kathryn Vasel, Jill Disis and David Goldman contributed to this report.